Frequently Asked Questions – MA English Program

 Do I need to take the required courses in any particular order?

 No, you can start the MA English program at the beginning of any month.
-Except for ENG 699, the capstone course, the courses can be taken in any order although we recommend you take ENG 689: Research and Methodology early in your program.
+Except for ENG 699, the capstone course, the courses can be taken in any order although we recommend you take ENG 599: Introduction to Graduate English Studies early in your program.
 ENG 699 English Capstone is the last course of the program.
 A total of five core courses and four electives, as described in the Degree Requirements for the Program, must be completed before enrolling in the Capstone course.

 How much work is required for each course, and can someone with a full-time job handle the workload?